hardin47/website/Math150/Notes/02-ttest.md

 How can we use this model to describe the two sample means case we discussed on the esophageal data?
 Consider $x$ to be a dummy variable that takes on the **value 0 if the observation is a control and 1 if the observation is a case**.
 Assume we have $n_1$ controls and $n_2$ cases.
 It turns out that, coded in this way, the regression model and the two-sample t-test model are mathematically equivalent!

-(For the color game, the natural way to code is 1 for the color distracter and 0 for the standard game.
-Why?)
+(For the color game in the text, the natural way to code is 1 for the color distracter and 0 for the standard game.
+Why?
+What does $\beta_0$ represent?
+What does $\beta_1$ represent?)

 \begin{align}
 \mu_1 &= \beta_0 + \beta_1 (0) = \beta_0 \\